Best Wineries in Niagara on the Lake, lettering with a winery in the background through a window

 Restaurant: Yes, called Barrels

-They’re also one of the few ‘smaller’ wineries in the area that make ice wine – which is rare drink that is only made at a handfull of places in Niagara.
+The other really unique thing about Pillitteri is that they’re one of the few ‘smaller’ wineries in the area that make ice wine.
 If you visit Niagara on the Lake in winter (which I recommend, its a good Ontario winter destination) be sure to sample their newly bottled ice wine.
 You can sample it any time of year of course too.
+Here’s what we didn’t know – they also make a sparkling ice wine, which is very rare.
+Their sparking ice wine is award winning.

 Distance from downtown Niagara on the Lake: 4 min drive/8 minutes by bike